Nell Benjamin

 Nell Benjamin is a lyricist, writer, and composer noted for her work in musical theatre.
 With her husband and frequent collaborator Laurence O'Keefe, she won the Laurence Olivier Award for writing Legally Blonde in 2011.
-And in 2007, she was nominated for a Tony Award for Best Original Score for Legally Blonde, and then again in 2018 for her lyrics for Mean Girls.
+She has been nominated for two Tony Awards; 2007's Best Original Score for Legally Blonde, and then again in 2018 for her lyrics for Mean Girls.

 Early life and education

 Benjamin grew up in New York City and attended Harvard University, where she met future husband Laurence O'Keefe.
 She earned a master's degree in women's studies from Trinity College Dublin.
 After graduating, she moved to Los Angeles and, with O'Keefe, worked as a writer for television and film.